A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 The park’s ground floor is home to Shibuya Yokocho, a lively food street stretching over 100 metres (328 feet).
 Here, you can hop from one small food stall to the next and savour specialities from all over Japan.

-Top tip: For those with a sweet tooth, we highly recommend the café The Matcha Tokyo.
+Our top tip: For those with a sweet tooth, we highly recommend the café The Matcha Tokyo.
 The high-quality Japanese tea brand offers absolutely delicious matcha desserts!

 However, the highlight of Miyashita Park is undoubtedly its expansive rooftop park.
 It boasts sports facilities such as a skate park, a small bouldering wall, and a sand field perfect for beach volleyball enthusiasts.